Multi factor authentication, MFA

 If someone gets hold of your password, they will still not gain access your account in Office 365, because you must perform the second step yourself when someone tries to log in to your account from an external device.

 There are a couple of different authentication methods for MFA which you can choose between and later change if you want.
-These are described in the manual for how to use MFA.
+These are described in the manual Pdf, 1.5 MB, opens in new window. for how to use MFA.

 If you use a JU Mac you have to "enroll" the Mac to except it from MFA.
 Configure MFA first, and then you can enroll your JU-Mac following this MacOS manual Pdf, 711.7 kB, opens in new window..

 Feel free to read our FAQ External link, opens in new window. for MFA.